scinscinscin/obsidian/courses/THY4 Notes.md

 	- soul - find god through enlightened knowledge
 	- spirit - find god through perpetual communion with him
 		- enter into union with contemplation, resulting in a life of pure love and active charity
-- St. Augustin of Hippo
+- St. Augustine of Hippo
 	- spirituality is in inquiry in the supreme good which gives the happiness that all human beings seek
 	- This happiness can be found in the enjoyment of God and his presence
 	- Criteria of knowing of our actions helps us reach god